-Dubin Johnson Syndrome is a rare disease that affects males and females in equal numbers.
+DJS is a rare disease that affects males and females in equal numbers.
+Onset occurs slightly earlier in males than females.
 The disorder can occur in all races.
-However, among Iranian, Iraqi and Moroccan Jews the incidence is as high as 1 in 1300.
-In Japan an unusually high incidence of Dubin-Johnson Syndrome was found in an isolated area where there was a high rate of intermarriage.
-Age at onset can be anytime between 10 weeks of age to 56 years.
+Among Iranian, Iraqi and Moroccan Jews the incidence is as high as one in 1,300.
+In Japan, an unusually high incidence of DJS was found in an isolated area where there was a high rate of marriage between blood relatives (consanguinity).

-Treatment of Dubin Johnson Syndrome is symptomatic and supportive.
-In many cases patients may require no treatment even though they have recurrent mild jaundice.
-However, metabolism of certain drugs may be affected in patients with Dubin-Johnson Syndrome since many pharmaceutical products are metabolized in the liver.
-Therefore, medications should be carefully supervised by a physician.
-Genetic counseling may be of benefit for patients and their families affected by Dubin Johnson Syndrome.
+Treatment of DJS is symptomatic and supportive.
+Many patients never require any treatment even though they have recurrent mild jaundice.
+However, metabolism of certain drugs may be affected in patients with DJS as many pharmaceutical products are metabolized in the liver.
+Therefore, a physician should carefully supervise medications.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: